 “We local residents have filed a petition in court suing President Thein Sein for failure to reveal the officials who ordered the crackdown on Nov.
 29,” University Students Network activist Thaung Htike told RFA’s Burmese Service.

 “Ma Yi Win and Ma Win Win Htay from Saete village, and Ko Zaw Naing from Ale village have filed the petition as representatives of residents from Letpadaung,” he said.

-“Khin Khin Swe, Sarlingyi court’s judge, accepted the petition, saying that she will study it and respond to the complainants about whether the court will accept it or not.”
+“Khin Khin Swe, Salingyi court’s judge, accepted the petition, saying that she will study it and respond to the complainants about whether the court will accept it or not.”

 Activists have also questioned the sluggish response from the parliamentary commission and its refusal to investigate the November crackdown, staging a hunger strike at the mine site last week.

 On Monday Khin San Hlaing, a member of parliament from Aung San Suu Kyi’s National League for Democracy (NLD) party who is also part of the Letpadaung Inquiry Commission, told reporters that a full report would be released to Thein Sein upon his return from an official trip to Europe later this week.

 “We will submit the report to the president as soon as he gets back from his Europe trip,” she said, adding that the report would be released to public soon after.

 “I expect that the people will be satisfied by our findings.”

 The commission announced last month that its full report was still being compiled after a provisional report had been submitted to Thein Sein.
 It was previously reported that the report would be released on Dec.
 31 and then on Jan.
 31.